There's no GST to pay on rental income from long-term residential renting. You also cannot claim GST on your long-term rental expenses.

 From 1 April 2024, if you provide short-stay accommodation through an online marketplace, for example Airbnb, Bookabach or Holiday Houses, they will collect and pay the GST to us.

-GST for drivers, deliverers and accommodation hosts
+GST for drivers, deliverers and accommodation owners

 If you provide short-stay accommodation directly to customers, for example through your own website, the ordinary GST rules apply and you will have to collect and pay GST if you are required to register.